-- (d) any area reserved for a possible Unassociated Natural Gas Evaluation with respect to which the Contractor is negotiating with the Ministry in accordance with the terms of Article 13.1. - 2.5 Voluntary relinquishments - 2.5.1 Subject to the Contractor's obligations established in Article 24 and the Hydrocarbons Law, the Contractor may at any time notify the Ministry with three (3) months' advance notice that it relinquishes all of its rights over all or any part of the Contract Area. - 2.5.2 In no event will voluntary relinquishment of rights over all or any part of the Contract Area reduce the Contractor's obligations of Exploration established in Article 3. - 2.6 Involuntary relinquishments - 2.6.1 If the Contractor, during the First Exploration Sub-Period, fails to succeed in (i) acquiring, processing, and interpreting three thousand (3000) square kilometers of new 3D seismic data in accordance with Article 3.1.1(a), or (ii) acquiring existing 2D data and reprocessing it in accordance with Article 3.1.1(b), the Contractor will then relinquish all of its rights over the entire Contract Area at the end of the First Exploration Sub-Period. - 2.6.2 If the Contractor, during the First Exploration Sub-Period:

-does not succeed in drilling an Exploratory Well in accordance with Article 3.1.2, the Contractor will then relinquish all of its rights over the entire Contract Area at the end of the Second Exploration Sub-Period.

-- 2.6.3 This involuntary relinquishment will in no way exempt the Contractor from any of the obligations it may have under Article 24 of the Hydrocarbons Law. - 2.7 Relinquishments in General - 2.7.1 No relinquishment made by virtue of Articles 2.4 or 2.5 will relieve the Contractor of its obligation to pay accrued surface rentals, or to make due and payable payments incurred during Petroleum Operations executed up to the date of the relinquishment. - 2.7.2 The Contractor will, in accordance with good oil field practice, put forward the geographical location of the part of the Contract Area that it proposes to retain.
+- (b) areas for which approval of a Development and Production Plan is pending, until a final decision is made; - (c) the area of any Field, including those Fields that may be subject to unitization in accordance with Article 22; and - (d) any area reserved for a possible Unassociated Natural Gas Appraisal with respect to which the Contractor is negotiating with the Ministry in accordance with the terms of Article 13.1. - 2.5 Voluntary relinquishments - 2.5.1 Subject to the Contractor's obligations established in Article 24 and the Hydrocarbons Law, the Contractor may at any time notify the Ministry with three (3) months' advance notice that it relinquishes all of its rights over all or any part of the Contract Area. - 2.5.2 In no event will voluntary relinquishment of rights over all or any part of the Contract Area reduce the Contractor's obligations of Exploration established in Article 3. - 2.6 Involuntary relinquishments - 2.6.1 If the Contractor, during the First Exploration Sub-Period, fails to perform the minimum work programme defined in Article 3, the Contractor will then relinquish all of its rights over the entire Contract Area at the end of the First Exploration Sub-Period. - 2.6.2 If the Contractor, during the Second Exploration Sub-Period fails to perform the minimum work programme defined in Article 3, the Contractor will then relinquish all of its rights over the entire Contract Area at the end of the Second Exploration Sub-Period - 2.6.3 This involuntary relinquishment will in no way exempt the Contractor from any of the obligations it may have under Article 24 or the Hydrocarbons Law. - 2.7 Relinquishments in General - 2.7.1 No relinquishment made by virtue of Articles 2.4 or 2.5 will relieve the Contractor of its obligation to pay accrued surface rentals, or to make due and payable payments incurred during Petroleum Operations executed up to the date of the relinquishment. - 2.7.2 The Contractor will, in accordance with generally accepted good practices of the international petroleum industry, put forward the geographical location of the part of the Contract Area that it proposes to retain.
 This area will have one or more continuous geometric forms that extend North to South and East to West and will be delimited at a minimum by one (1) minute of latitude or longitude or natural boundaries; moreover, this area will also be subject to the Ministry's approval.